-It is customary to take elaborate pictures of the child on his/her first birthday.
+It is customary to take elaborate pictures of the child on their first birthday.
 In contrast to the simple portrait shot taken in the past, most children have their own mini photo shoot, wearing different clothes in different settings.
 Photos are typically taken in a professional photo studio and kept in an album or ornate picture frame.

-Only a few decades ago, the average Korean life expectancy was only around 50 or 60.
+(see footnote).
 So when someone turned hwangap, or sixty years of age, a big feast was held in the village in the person's honor.

-While hwangap celebrations are becoming more simple, feasts to celebrate chilsun (seventieth birthday/sixty-ninth ‘man’** birthday) or palsun (eightieth birthday/seventy-nine ‘man’ birthday) have become more important and more elaborate.
+While hwangap celebrations are becoming more simple, feasts to celebrate chilsun (seventieth birthday) or palsun (eightieth birthday) have become more important and more elaborate.
 Just as in the traditional sixtieth birthday party, families gather in a big restaurant, wear hanbok, and celebrate the occasion with a table piled high with fruit, rice cakes, and traditional cookies.
 Recently, more and more people are celebrating their milestone birthdays in alternative ways, donating money to those in need or contributing to local scholarship programs.

 In Korea, a child is considered to be one year old as soon as he/she is born.
 They then turn two years old the following year.
 When referring to the age system used by the rest of the world (mathematical), in which a child is one year old only after 12 months have passed since their birth, the term man (meaning "full") is used.